 - How do you get such vibrant colored frosting?

-I’ll be sharing the fundamentals, tips for troubleshooting, and of course, my recipe!!
+I’ll be sharing the fundamentals, tips for troubleshooting, and of course my tried-and-true recipe!

 Can I Make My Buttercream In Advance?